The Birth of Hawaiian Electric

 It was the late 1870s, and "electricity" was the talk of society.
 The king had heard and read about this revolutionary new form of energy, but he needed further evidence of its practical application.
 Who better to get this information from than Thomas Edison, inventor of the incandescent lamp?
 Kalakaua arranged to meet Edison in New York in 1881 during the course of a world tour.

 Shortly after this event, David Bowers Smith, a North Carolinian businessman living in Hawaii, persuaded Kalakaua to install an electrical system on the palace grounds.
-The plant consisted of a small steam engine and a dynamo for incandescent lamps.
-On November 16, 1886 - Kalakaua's birthday - Iolani Palace became one of the world's first royal residence to be lit by electricity.
+The plant consisted of a small steam engine and a 12-arc light dynamo for incandescent lamps.
+During Kalakaua’s jubilee celebration, which lasted about two weeks in November 1886, a demonstration of the electric lights in the evening hours illuminated the Palace, street entrances and grounds as spectators marveled at its brightness.

 With the Palace lit, the government began exploring ways to establish its own power plant to light the streets of Honolulu.
-Finally a decision was made to use the energy of flowing water to drive the turbines of a power plant built in Nuuanu Valley.
+Finally a decision was made to use the energy of flowing water to drive the turbines of the Nuuanu Government Electric Light Station in Nuuanu Valley.
 On Friday, March 23, 1888, Princess Kaiulani, the king's niece, threw the switch that illuminated the town's streets for the first time.
-The Honolulu Gazette wrote of that moment: "At 7:30 p.m. the sound of excitement in the streets brought citizens, printers, policemen and all other nocturnal fry rushing outdoors to see what was up.
+The Honolulu Gazette wrote: "At 7:30 p.m. the sound of excitement in the streets brought citizens, printers, policemen and all other nocturnal fry rushing outdoors to see what was up.
 And what they did see was Honolulu lighted by electricity.
 The long looked for and anxiously expected moment had arrived."

 A year later, the first of a handful of residences and business had electricity.
 By 1890, this luxury had been extended to 797 of Honolulu's homes.